Letter from Professor Pae

 Dear Cellist,

-Every young artist, no matter how talented, needs skillful instruction and supportive mentorship to become a complete musician.
-The path to an enriching career in the arts is rarely a linear one, never the same experience from one person to the next, and a truly collective endeavor between a musician and their community, a fabric that becomes richer and more intricate over a lifetime.
+Every young musician, no matter one's background or level of talent, needs skillful instruction and supportive mentorship to become a complete musician.
+The path to an enriching career in the performing arts and music education is rarely a linear one and our experience is a truly collective endeavor between a musician and their community, a fabric that becomes richer and more intricate over a lifetime.

 Becoming a seasoned musician requires many skill sets: